docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-domain-names-to-access-services.md

 ---
-title: Use domain names to access services
+title: Enable using domain names to access services
 description: Docker Universal Control Plane has an HTTP routing mesh that allows you to make your services accessible through a domain name.
-Learn more.
-keywords: ucp, services, http, dns
+keywords: ucp, services, http, https, dns, routing
 ---

 Docker has a transport-layer load balancer, also known as an L4 load balancer.